 Each agency is responsible for delivering on their legislative requirements to their respective Minister(s).
-This includes ensuring the organisation is sufficiently organised and staffed with qualified personnel capable of providing aviation safety oversight.
+This includes ensuring the organisation is sufficiently organised and staffed with qualified personnel capable of providing services and/or oversight in line with Australia's commitment to the Chicago Convention and the need to support safe air navigation.